heaven-dev/nebesaTv7Android/README.md

 [TV7](https://www.nebesatv7.com/) Android smart TV application.
 This application locale is __ru__ (Russian).
 Application make possible to watch TV channel and videos from the video archive.

+This application is already in the [Google Play store](https://play.google.com/store/apps/details?id=ru.tv7.nebesa).
+There are some screenshots of the application.

 Developer pages of [Android TV](https://developer.android.com/tv).
 Guide of [Android TV](https://developer.android.com/training/tv).